Deborah-Digges/indian-rainfall-viz/README.md

 # Visualization of Indian Rainfall Data

+"Above all else, show the data" -- Edward Tufte

 ## Data Source
 This data was provided by the [Open Government Data(OGD) Platform India](https://data.gov.in/keywords/annual-rainfall).